ShanJiang21/shanjiang21.github.io/_posts/2019-04-02-996-viral-Chinese-young-engineers-Asilomar-moment.markdown

 ***

-Mapping machanism behind popular 996 work Demanding conditions
+Mapping the mechanism behind popular 996 work Demanding conditions

-Struggle to have a life and work balance is due to the overtime working and strict conditions set on
+Struggle to have a life and work balance is due to the overtime working and strict conditions set on these young elites.
+They are deprived of their own life, thinking room, together with their happiness shared with family members.

+Some digital media called 996 is a scandal for Chinese start-ups and giant technology empires, while I disagree with such criticism.
+The inside story is not fully presented by now.

 > IF THEY DO NOT PUT IN THE HOURS, THEY CAN EASILY JUST BE LAID OFF.

 - - -